YouTube Stamper

 Chart - What kinds of videos do you watch on YouTube?Chart - How long are the videos you usually watch on YouTube?Chart - How often have you used YouTube Video Chapters?Chart - How often have you used YouTube's embed video menu?

-The survey did, however, show that videos for which timestamping could be useful - how-to’s, educational, cooking, and music, etc. - were reasonably popular.
+The survey did show that videos where timestamping is useful - how-to, educational, cooking, and music content - were reasonably popular.
+Average video lengths also skewed longer, suggesting timestamps could be valuable.

 Defining the Design